Najwa Karam: 2010–2011: Bil Rou7, Bil Dam (in the soul, in the blood) & Lashhad Hobbak (I’ll beg your love)

-On 7 May 2010, Sawt El Ghad Radio, Beirut, started playing Karam's new hit "Bil Rou7, Bil Dam" (with soul, with blood).
+On May 10, 2010, Sawt El Ghad Radio, Beirut, started playing Karam's new hit "Bil Rou7, Bil Dam" (In the soul, in the blood).
 The new hit single was the first song of Karam's that was produced directly out of Rotana in 17 years.
-The song, along with its video clip, which featured in it the Guinness world record for the largest plate of tabbouleh, sponsored by Karam, were well received and reached great success.
+The song, along with its video clip, which featured the Guinness World Record's largest plate of tabbouleh, sponsored by Karam, was well-received and reached great success.

-Then on 11 November 2010, Karam released her next single, "Lashhad Hobbak" (I'll beg for your love).
+On November 11, 2010, Karam released her next single, "Lashhad Hobbak" (I'll Beg for Your Love).
 Its video clip aired on Rotana Music Channels, attracting a large audience through its classy styles, such as the spider-webbed characteristics.
 The song became very popular among the masses.
-Karam wore the beaded full spider-web bodysuit, designed by Lebanese designer Zuhair Murad, that was later worn by Jennifer Lopez, in her music video, "On the Floor".
+Karam wore a beaded spiderweb bodysuit, designed by Lebanese designer Zuhair Murad.
+It was later worn by Jennifer Lopez in her music video "On the Floor".

-In late 2010, although there were doubts of a new contract between Karam and Rotana Production Company, after several meetings with Salem El Hendi, Karam agreed to return to Rotana.
-Haifa Wehbe attended the dinner party which was held after the press conference telling the press that she was glad to accept Karam's invitation and delighted to be part of the celebration.
+In late 2010, although there were doubts about a new contract between Karam and Rotana Production Company, after several meetings with Salem El Hendi, Karam agreed to return to Rotana.
+Haifa Wehbe attended the dinner party held after the press conference, telling the press that she was glad to accept Karam's invitation and delighted to be part of the celebration.

 After Karam decided to postpone her upcoming album, a song called "Wayn" appeared on the internet.
 The song was verified stolen from the Najwa Karam Office and released without her permission.
 The song was recorded three years prior in 2009 and was removed from that year's album, Khallini Shoufak.
-Although illegally released, the song was well-liked, and was played on numerous radio stations.
-With its slow rhythm and different style, unusual of Karam's music, it reached the top ten singles and became a favorite.
+Although illegally released, the song was well-liked and was played on numerous radio stations.
+With its slow rhythm and different style, unusual for Karam's music, it reached the top ten singles and became a favorite.